 - Improved fleet efficiency

 - Reduced carbon footprint

-In 2008, Baltimore County executives decided to implement a fleet tracking solution to better manage their Department of Public Works activities and automate their manual processes for tracking snow removal operations.
+In 2008, Baltimore County executives decided to implement a fleet and asset tracking solution to better manage their Department of Public Works activities and automate their manual processes for tracking snow removal operations.
 The biggest challenge was the limited time to implement, as snow season would soon be starting in the Baltimore area.
-With that in mind, the management team sent out competitive solicitations to various GPS fleet tracking companies.
+With that in mind, the management team sent out competitive solicitations to various GPS fleet and asset tracking companies.

 Chip Hiebler, Senior Project Manager for Baltimore County, said, “We saw results quickly.
 As an organization, we have virtually eliminated unauthorized vehicle use while increasing our fleet’s efficiency and decreasing fuel costs.
 We have also been able to optimize our routes for better service with the ClearPath routing functionality and Fleet Dispatch application in each Agency where we’ve implemented.”

 Stradling adds, “The reporting functionality has been extremely beneficial.
 We use the Idle Report to reduce our fuel costs, but also to reduce our carbon emissions as well.
 Baltimore County is committed to being a green organization for our community.”

 Dana Walker, Project Portfolio Manager for Baltimore County attributed the alert functionality within the NexTraq fleet and asset tracking solution for helping to keep the fleet’s risk level down.
 Walker said, “The speed alerts allow us to manage and rectify any driver speeding issues, which is a tremendous benefit to us as we are self-insured.”